 An Uzbek gymnast whose Olympic story was marked by both Asian Games medals and a devastating doping ban.

-Luiza Galiulina carried the hopes of Uzbek gymnastics onto the world stage, a compact powerhouse known for her precision and strength.
-Her career breakthrough came at the 2010 Asian Games in Guangzhou, where she stood on the podium twice to claim bronze medals, solidifying her as a leading athlete in her region.
-She represented Uzbekistan at the 2008 Beijing Olympics, a significant achievement for the nation's program.
-However, her athletic narrative took a tragic turn at the 2012 London Games.
-Before she could compete, she tested positive for the diuretic furosemide, resulting in an immediate expulsion and a subsequent two-year ban from competition.
-This sanction effectively cut short the prime of her career, casting a long shadow over her earlier accomplishments and serving as a stark reminder of the high-stakes pressures in international sport.
+Luiza Galiulina won two bronze medals at the 2010 Asian Games in Guangzhou, establishing herself as a leading Uzbek gymnast.
+She represented Uzbekistan at the 2008 Beijing Olympics.
+At the 2012 London Games, before competing, she tested positive for the diuretic furosemide, resulting in immediate expulsion and a two-year ban.
+The sanction cut short the prime of her career, casting a shadow over her earlier accomplishments.

 1981–1996